Rising Nurse Researcher Award

-In 2008, the Center for Nursing at the Foundation of New York State Nurses’ Board of Directors expanded the Distinguished Nurse Researcher Award by conferring an award biennially (2017, 2019, etc.) on a New York nurse who demonstrates excellence in developing an emerging program of research.
-In 2010, the Novice Nurse Researcher program was updated with new criteria and a new name, Rising Nurse Researcher.
+The Rising Nurse Researcher Award is given biennially, in odd years, to a New York nurse who demonstrates excellence in developing an emerging program of research.
+The award was originally named the Novice Nurse Researcher Award but was updated with new criteria and a new name in 2010.
 (Note: current members of the Cathryne A. Welch Center for Nursing Research and Research Fellows are ineligible to be nominated or to participate in the nomination process).

 - Licensed registered nurse, doctorally prepared, who has obtained at least one degree, either a baccalaureate degree or higher, in nursing;

 - Has data-based publications in peer-reviewed journals/publications which demonstrate an emerging research program;

 - Has been the Principal Investigator on at least one study;

 - As principal investigator, has received intramural and/or extramural funding in an emerging program of research;

 - Disseminates the findings of her/his research to the scientific and clinical communities;

 - Demonstrates quality and leadership in health care research which contributes to the science and art of nursing and healthcare